KFC Famous Bowl (Copycat Recipe)

 • Prepared gravy, or whip up a gravy packet

-Famous Bowl KFC FAQ
+FAMOUS BOWL KFC FAQ

 Can I use grilled chicken instead of fried?

-closeup: copycat KFC bowl
+copycat KFC famous bowl with chicken

 Enjoy!